 If you require further information on this project or would like to participate, please contact Dr. Catrina Brown at firstname.lastname@example.org.

 Please open this link if you wish to participate in the survey.
 You can stop the survey at any time.
 It is completely anonymous.
 Your name will not be attached.
+At the end of the survey, please click the finish link to confirm your responses and submit them to the researchers.

 If you are also interested in participating in an interview, or you require further information on this project, please contact Dr. Catrina Brown at email@example.com.